11 Best Life Insurance Companies With A Family Health History of Heart Disease-Expert Rated

 Heart disease is one of the most common family health history diseases that affect life insurance rates.
 This is due to the fact that one-third to one-half of everyone’s chance of developing heart disease is genetic.
 Unfortunately this is out of your control but it will affect your life insurance rates if your are younger than 60 years and a death of a parent occurred prior to age 60.

-Fortunately, there are several life insurance companies that have more favorable underwriting guidelines for a family history of heart disease which I’ll list below.
+Fortunately, there are several life insurance companies that have more favorable underwriting guidelines with a family history of heart disease.

 Family History of Heart Disease Deaths Life Insurance Guidelines